crim-ca/weaver/docs/source/appendix.rst

         Entity that offers an ensemble of :term:`Process` under it.
 It is typically a reference to a remote service, where any :term:`Process` it provides is fetched dynamically on demand.

+    Request Options
+        Configuration settings that can be defined for `Weaver` in order to automatically insert additional HTTP request parameters, authentication or other any relevant rules when target URLs are matched.
+        See also :ref:`conf_request_options`.

     S3
         Simple Storage Service (:term:`AWS` S3), bucket file storage.